High MPG Buying Guide

-As opposed to alternatives such as electric cars and CNG, conventional high-mpg cars powered by gasoline can be fueled at one of nearly 200,000 gas stations across the United States.
+As opposed to alternatives such as electric cars and CNG, conventional high-mpg cars powered by gasoline can be fueled at one of about 125,000 gas stations across the United States.
 Fuel is only as far away as your local gas pump—but with a high-mpg model, you don’t need to stop there nearly as often.

 How Much Does the Fuel Cost?

 That’s the $64,000 question.
 Motorists are no longer surprised to see $4 gas, and are grateful when it drops down to $3.
 Some analysts predict that $5 will become the new reality in the next few years.
 The best insurance against gas price volatility is to drive a car that offers the highest level of efficiency, while still meeting all your needs.